cdluminate/ProdL/ProdL.md

 topic "signal" in manual page section 7.
 Type `man 7 signal` in a linux shell to read the document.

+When talking about commands, `<keyword>` denotes a placeholder that should be replaced by a sensible value according to the context, instead of being copied from my examples literally.

 When talking about keybindings, `Mod` means the modifier key for a specifically discussed program.
 For example, the `Mod` key for `tmux` is `Ctrl+b` by default.
 Any keybinding discussed in this document is case-sensitive.
 Any text rendered